 For the purposes here, we will assume the rules have this format and omit any code that actually tests this.
-Therefore "things" can go horribly wrong, if the rules are not of this form.2 The As and Bs in a rule stand for formulae not involving the inductive predicates preds; the instances pred ss and pred ts can stand for different predicates, like pred1 ss and pred2 ts; ss and ts are the arguments of these predicates.
+Therefore "things" can go horribly wrong, if the rules are not of this form.
+The As and Bs in a rule stand for formulae not involving the inductive predicates preds; the instances pred ss and pred ts can stand for different predicates, like pred1 ss and pred2 ts, in case mutual recursive predicates are defined; the terms ss and ts are the arguments of these predicates.
 Every formula left of " \implies pred ts" is a premise of the rule.
 The outermost quantified variables xs are usually omitted in the user's input.
 The quantification for the variables ys is local with respect to one recursive premise and must be given.
-Some examples of rules are a \neq b \implies fresh a (Var b)
+Some examples of rules are a \neq b \Longrightarrow fresh a (Var b)